glowkeeper/P3D/docs/assignment/markingCriteria.md

 ## General Marking Criteria

-Below gives a broad example of the mark scheme to be applied to all the deliverable elements outlined above.
+Below gives a broad example of the mark scheme to be applied to all the deliverable elements outlined above, as well as the final total mark.
 For example, if you receive 16 marks for your _Basic Scene_, then you have been judged to meet the 50 - 59% scale.

 | Scale | General Criteria to be Satisfied |
 |-------|----------------------------------|